About Sydney Gay Counselling

 - trauma and complex PTSD

-While my practice is called Sydney Gay Counselling, I provide counselling and therapy services to LGBTQIA+ people throughout all of Australia via Zoom online video counselling.
+While my practice is called Sydney Gay Counselling, I provide counselling and therapy services to LGBTQIA+ people throughout Australia and internationally via Zoom online videoconference.
+My clients love the convenience of attending their sessions from wherever they are, within their own private space.

 Specialist in couples therapy